Sven-Lyco/capstone-project/README.md

 ### Side Note

 > All data comes from [The Movie Database API](https://www.themoviedb.org/)
-> , the data of providers comes from JustWatch in partnership with The Movie Database API
+> , the data of providers comes from JustWatch in partnership with The Movie Database API.
+> This product uses the TMDB API but is not endorsed or certified by TMDB.